neilotoole/techo/README.md

 `techo` is a package for transparently mocking HTTP/REST servers, inline in your test code.
 As far as the code under test is concerned, the mocked server is a "real" server because... well, it is a real server.
-An [Echo](https://github.com/labstack/echo) server to be running on a separate goroutine on any available port.
+An [Echo](https://github.com/labstack/echo) server to be precise, running on a separate goroutine on any available port.

 Here's how you might use the thing: